Since 1999, the Lost Clipper team has truly grown and evolved while investigating the Hawaii Clipper and Amelia Earhart stories of 1937-1938.

 During his DEA career, Peña was stationed all over the world, including in San Francisco, the Caribbean, and elsewhere.
 Using his leadership and expertise in dismantling highly sophisticated criminal networks and organizations, Peña led and contributed to a large number of successful investigations in the war on drugs and narco-terrorism.

 Peña is a subject matter expert on the Medellin Cartel and has delivered more than 100 presentations on the subject and related areas, including sharing rare photos of original events that were captured during the rise and fall of the Cartel.
 Along with Steve Murphy, he serves as a subject matter expert and senior consultant for the hit Netflix series Narcos.

-Javier has a heart for solving mysteries and the next one may be his biggest.
+Javier has a heart for solving mysteries; the next one may be his biggest.
 With DEA Narcos partner Steve Murphy side by side – both former agents will now blaze a new trail on a cold case of an ancient organized criminal enterprise that may have helped start World War II in the Pacific.
-Together with Steve, Javier will work to interview people from across the world and search a small Pacific island to help solve an 80 year old cold case and bring closure to families still haunted by the very first hijacking of a commercial airliner – the Pan Am Airways Hawaii Clipper.
+Together with Steve, Javier will work to interview people from across the world and search a small Pacific island to help solve an 80-year-old cold case and bring closure to families still haunted by the very first hijacking of a commercial airliner – the Pan Am Airways Hawaii Clipper.

 Javier Pena is based in San Antonio, Texas and is represented by agents Adam Leibner and Jerry Silbowitz at UTA and The Greater Talent Network in New York City.

 Bill Stinnett, a retired and decorated police officer/investigator and owner/operator of the infamous Truk Stop and Dive Center, is THE one man who has single-handedly allowed the Lost Clipper project to be successful in navigating the very challenging clan system of Truk Lagoon.
 It is at The Truk Stop that the team has repeatedly stayed and built our logistical command center time and again.